 Josef Tucek is a Czech journalist covering mainly scientific activities and discoveries, inventions, medical research or environmental issues.
 He is based in Prague, Czech Republic.

 In 2016–2020, he was a health and science editor of the Czech daily Lidove noviny.

 He also created a website for physicians Klub doktora Vlacha.

 In 2005-2017, he was a member of the Council for the Popularization of Science of the Academy of Sciences of the Czech Republic.
-Now he cooperates with The Science Foundation of the Czech Republic and he still participates in projects that make science more accessible for general public.
+Now he cooperates with The Science Foundation of the Czech Republic and he still participates in other projects that make science more accessible for general public.

 In 2004, Tucek was awarded the Czech Brain prize in a national project oriented to support Czech science and technology development.

 In 1996-1997, Tucek participated in the Nieman Fellowship program at Harvard University, in Cambridge, MA.
 While at Harvard, he mainly studied microeconomics, economics of natural resources, and international environmental policy.
 He was a part of other projects, too, such as the Environmental Journalism Program at Environmental Health Center, Washington, DC, 1992; World Press Institute’s Fellowship Program at Macalester College, St. Paul, MN, 1995; the science journalism program EICOS at the Max-Planck-Institut für biophysikalische Chemie in Göttingen, Germany, 1999; or the Reuters’ training programme Environment in the News, London, UK, 1999.